Wall to Wall Closet | French Doors using Bi-Fold Doors

-I have been living without closet doors since we put down the new laminate flooring.
-Removing the closet doors meant that we would need to FRAME the wall for closet doors.
-I actually resisted when Rodney suggested taking down the larger mirrored doors and remove the carpet.
-Leaving them (and the carpet) would have been a huge mistake.
-It’s better to take the time to do home reno projects right the first time even if it seems daunting at the time.
+I have lived without closet doors since we installed the new laminate flooring.
+Removing the closet doors meant we would need to FRAME the wall for closet doors.
+I resisted when Rodney suggested removing the larger mirrored doors and the carpet.
+Leaving them (and the carpet) would have been a colossal mistake.
+It’s better to take the time to do home reno projects right the first time, even if it seems daunting.

-I didn’t take any before pictures, but I found this very old image to share with you.
+I didn’t take any pictures before, but I found this very old image to share.
 These three mirror doors went from wall to wall and ceiling to floor.

-I’d like to say this is staged.
-It is not.
-It’s real life folks.
+I want to say this is staged, but it is not.
+It’s real life, folks.
 Living without closet doors for a couple of months?
 Wouldn’t you think it would be neater?
-If you’ve done home repair and renovations you know you’re whole life is turned upside down while it’s going on.
+If you’ve done home repair and renovations, you know your whole life is turned upside down while it’s going on.

-Basically It took me about two hours to empty the closet and put it ALL in the guest room.
+It took me about two hours to empty the closet and put everything in the guest room.

-In order to frame the closet we needed to mark the walls, the ceiling and the floor.
+To frame the closet, we needed to mark the walls, the ceiling, and the floor.

-We attached the ceiling 2x4 with molly bolts.
-In order to mark the board and the ceiling to drill the holes we used the nail gun to temporarily hold the board in place.
+We attached the ceiling 2×4 with Molly bolts.
+We used the nail gun to temporarily hold the board while marking the ceiling and drilling the holes.

 Each side frame was snugly pushed in place and secured with molly bolts.

-There was a LOT of math involved in this closet door framing/installation.
-Positioning the 2x4’s that would go in between the pairs of doors needed to be spaced.
-Rodney made little “shoes” in order to attach the studs to the floor and ceiling.
-I’m sorry, I don’t know the correct terminology for the building terms.
+A lot of math was involved in this closet door framing/installation.
+The 2x4s that would go between the pairs of doors needed to be spaced.
+Rodney made little “shoes” to attach the studs to the floor and ceiling.
+I’m sorry, but I don’t know the correct terminology for the building terms.

-This is how the center 2x4 sections were attached to the floor (and ceiling).
+This is how the center 2×4 sections were attached to the floor (and ceiling).

-The original mirror doors didn’t have a header, that’s why they went all the way to the ceiling.
-Eventually, the new bi-fold doors turned french doors will need this header we’re putting in.
+The original mirror doors had no header, so they went to the ceiling.
+Eventually, the new bi-fold doors will be turned into French doors, and we will need this header.

-Lulu Mae kept a close eye on us to make sure we were doing it right.
-If you’re regular around here, you know that she likes for me to take breaks and play with her.
+Lulu Mae watched us closely to ensure we were doing it right.
+If you’re regular around here, you know she likes me to take breaks and play with her.
 See her green ball over there in the doorway?

 See?
 She loves it when we go outside to throw that silly ball!

-Extra 2x4’s were added to give more support to the header material.
+Extra 2x4s were added to strengthen the header material.
 We chose to use thin plywood (luan) instead of drywall.

-The straightest 2x4’s were really ugly.
-We used thin plywood to “wrap” the ugly 2x4’s to keep them from snagging my clothes.
+The straightest 2×4’s were ugly.
+We used thin plywood to “wrap” the ugly 2x4s to keep them from snagging my clothes.

-I decided it would be easier to paint as we went along.
-So at the end of the day I spent hours painting what we did that day.
-I used a 3" trim roller for the wrapped 2x4’s.
+I decided it would be easier to paint as we went along, so at the end of the day, I spent hours painting what we had done that day.
+I used a 3″ trim roller for the wrapped 2x4s.

-Yay! we have a header!
-Those extra 2x4’s we added aided in giving support to the plywood.
+Yay!
+We have a header!
+Those extra 2x4s we added supported the plywood.

 Still more painting!

-After painting the doors, the only place to let them cure/dry was in the bedroom.
+After painting the doors, the bedroom was the only place to let them cure/dry.
 I love, love, love the way the doors look right at home here!

 I removed all of the original hinges from the bi-fold doors.
-Basically they will now become french doors with these new hinges.
+With these new hinges, they will basically become French doors.

-Lulu Mae still hanging in there to make sure all goes well.
+Lulu Mae is still hanging in there to make sure all goes well.

-This is where I’ll keep it real, but spare you the details.
-As I said earlier, there was a LOT of math involved installing the closet doors.
+This is where I’ll keep it real but spare you the details.
+As I said earlier, installing the closet doors involved a lot of math.

-At first the three spaces where the doors would go were too wide.
+At first, the three spaces where the doors would go were too wide.
 We added some filler boards to make the space smaller.
-OOPS! when we put up the doors, they didn’t have enough clearance to close.
+OOPS!
+They didn’t have enough clearance to close when we put up the doors.

-The doors were cut on the table saw, that is apparently out of whack, and there was too much gap between them. huh what?
+The doors were cut on the table saw, which is apparently out of whack, and there was too much gap between them.
+Huh, what?
 T molding was agreed upon.

-To close the gap and aid in keeping the left and right french door closed, we installed t-astragal molding.
+To close the gap and aid in keeping the left and right French doors closed, we installed t-astragal molding.
 I purchased mine from Home Depot online.
-At first I didn’t think I would like it, but after I painted it and it was installed I absolutely LOVE it.
-I think it really gives the doors a more finished look.
+At first, I didn’t think I would like it, but after I painted it and it was installed, I absolutely LOVE it.
+I think it gives the doors a more finished look.
 The sweet bi-fold knobs are from D. Lawless Hardware.

-Rodney made some really nice door stops.
-I attached magnetic catches, Command hooks and a full length mirror.
+Rodney made some nice door stops.
+I attached magnetic catches, Command hooks, and a full-length mirror.

 I would love for you to share this on Pinterest!

-Having hooks on the back of every door is really going to help out the situation that we all have.
+Having hooks on the back of every door will help out the situation we all have.
 You know—those clothes you have on for a couple of hours, then remove them and pile them somewhere?
-My spot was the antique cedar chest, and when it got full it was the slipcovered wooden chair.
+My spot was the antique cedar chest; when it got full, it was the slipcovered wooden chair.
 So, where do you put your clothes that aren’t ready to be laundered yet?

 gail